Imanm02/CE153-FoP/README.md

 # CE153-FOP
-Solutions to Dr. Rivadeh's CE474: Software Engineering (Sharif University of Technology - Fall 2023) Assignments
+Solutions to Dr. Fakouri's CE153: Fundamentals of Programming (Sharif University of Technology - Fall 2020) Assignments

 ## Overview

-This repository contains solutions to the assignments and exams, course slides, and other useful resources for the CE474: Software Engineering course at Sharif University of Technology, Fall 2023, taught by Dr. Rivadeh.
+This repository contains solutions to the assignments and exams, course slides, and other useful resources for the CE153: Software Engineering course at Sharif University of Technology, Fall 2023, taught by Dr. Rivadeh.

 ## Table of Contents